 Hendrik joined Watsi on January 5th, 2015.
-Five years ago, Hendrik became the 787th member to automatically support a new Watsi patient every month.
-Since then, 5,221 more people have become monthly donors!
-Hendrik's most recent donation traveled 5,700 miles to support Kruy, a rice farmer from Cambodia, to fund a hearing-restoring mastoidectomy.
+Seven years ago, Hendrik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hendrik's most recent donation traveled 4,900 miles to support Thay, a baby girl from Burma, to fund brain surgery to heal her hydrocephalus.